ozkolonur/wifi-smartmeter/README.md

 It counts the number of blinks in your current not-so smartmeter.

+Universally, those electronic meters has an led on it and every blink corresponds to a defined amount of energy passing through the meter (kWh/Wh).
+For single-phase domestic electricity meters each pulse usually equals one Wh (or 1000 pulses per kWh).

 ## Features
 - Costs $8 to build
 - With a re-chargable battery lasts months